tomekwi/nodangel/faq.md

 This will leave the STDIN to your application rather than listening for the `rs` command to restart.

-# My script arguments are being taken by nodemon
+# My script arguments are being taken by nodangel

-Use the `--` switch to tell nodemon to ignore all arguments after this point.
-So to pass `-L` to your script instead of nodemon, use:
+Use the `--` switch to tell nodangel to ignore all arguments after this point.
+So to pass `-L` to your script instead of nodangel, use:

 ```
-$ nodemon app.js -- -L -opt2 -opt3
+$ nodangel app.js -- -L -opt2 -opt3
 ```

-nodemon will ignore all script arguments after `--` and pass them to your script.
+nodangel will ignore all script arguments after `--` and pass them to your script.

 # Help!
 My changes aren't being detected!

-nodemon has three potential methods it uses to look for file changes.
+nodangel has three potential methods it uses to look for file changes.
 First, it polls using the find command to search for files modified within the last second.
 This method works on systems with a BSD based find.

-Next it tries using node's `fs.watch`. `fs.watch` will not always work however, and nodemon will try and detect if this is the case by writing a file to the tmp directory and seeing if fs.watch is triggered when it's removed.
-If nodemon finds that fs.watch was not triggered, it will then fall back to the third method (called legacy watch), which works by statting each file in your working directory looking for changes to the last modified time.
+Next it tries using node's `fs.watch`. `fs.watch` will not always work however, and nodangel will try and detect if this is the case by writing a file to the tmp directory and seeing if fs.watch is triggered when it's removed.
+If nodangel finds that fs.watch was not triggered, it will then fall back to the third method (called legacy watch), which works by statting each file in your working directory looking for changes to the last modified time.
 This is the most cpu intensive method, but it may be the only option on some systems.

 In certain cases, like when where you are working on a different drive than your tmp directory is on, `fs.watch` may give you a false positive.
-You can force nodemon to start using the most compatible legacy method by passing the -L switch, e.g. `nodemon -L /my/odd/file.js`.
+You can force nodangel to start using the most compatible legacy method by passing the -L switch, e.g. `nodangel -L /my/odd/file.js`.

-## nodemon tries to run two scripts
+## nodangel tries to run two scripts

-If you see nodemon trying to run two scripts, like:
+If you see nodangel trying to run two scripts, like:

 ```
-9 Dec 23:52:58 - [nodemon] starting `node ./app.js fixtures/sigint.js`
+9 Dec 23:52:58 - [nodangel] starting `node ./app.js fixtures/sigint.js`
 ```

 This is because the main script argument (`fixtures/sigint.js` in this case) wasn't found, and a `package.json`'s main file *was* found. ie. to solve, double check the path to your script is correct.